|Survey name||Annual Population Survey (APS)|

 The “evaluative” approach asks individuals to step back and reflect on their life and make a cognitive assessment of how their life is going overall, or on certain aspects of their life.
 “Overall, how satisfied are you with your life nowadays?” is the evaluative question included on the APS.

-Subjective or personal well-being is based on people's views of their own individual well-being.
+Personal well-being is based on people's views of their own individual well-being.
 Personal well-being measures are grounded in individuals’ preferences and take account of what matters to people by allowing them to decide what is important when they respond to questions.

 Output quality trade-offs